Adma Biologics (ADMA) Stock Sinks As Market Gains: Here's Why

-The the stock of infectious disease drug developer has risen by 13.05% in the past month, leading the Medical sector's loss of 2.27% and the S&P 500's gain of 1.71%.
+Heading into today, shares of the infectious disease drug developer had gained 19.31% over the past month, outpacing the Medical sector's loss of 3.6% and the S&P 500's gain of 1.21% in that time.

 Market participants will be closely following the financial results of Adma Biologics in its upcoming release.
-The company's upcoming EPS is projected at $0.13, signifying a 1200% increase compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $107.25 million, indicating a 59.41% upward movement from the same quarter last year.
+In that report, analysts expect Adma Biologics to post earnings of $0.13 per share.
+This would mark year-over-year growth of 1200%.
+Meanwhile, the latest consensus estimate predicts the revenue to be $107.25 million, indicating a 59.41% increase compared to the same quarter of the previous year.

-Investors might also notice recent changes to analyst estimates for Adma Biologics.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Adma Biologics.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-At present, Adma Biologics boasts a Zacks Rank of #2 (Buy).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Adma Biologics is holding a Zacks Rank of #1 (Strong Buy) right now.

-Digging into valuation, Adma Biologics currently has a Forward P/E ratio of 39.78.
-This signifies a premium in comparison to the average Forward P/E of 21.99 for its industry.
+Valuation is also important, so investors should note that Adma Biologics has a Forward P/E ratio of 40.35 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 23.34.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-At present, this industry carries a Zacks Industry Rank of 84, placing it within the top 34% of over 250 industries.
+Currently, this industry holds a Zacks Industry Rank of 77, positioning it in the top 31% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report